 7️⃣ Debt Funding (Debt Financing)

-So this one is a little more interesting and it does not involve the transfer of equity.
+This one does not involve the transfer of equity.
 Debt financing as you would’ve seen in our list of funding stages is when a Startup raises funds for net working capital or capital expenditure by selling something like a bond (debt instrument)

-These transactions are structured in such a way that the creditors are promised that the principal (amount borrowed) and the interest will both be paid back.
-Imagine taking out a mortgage, you promise to pay back the loan and the interest over a specified timeframe.
+Debt Funding promises creditors a pay back of both the principal (amount borrowed) and the interest.
+Imagine taking out a mortgage because you’ve promise to pay back the loan and the interest over a specified timeframe.

 The more common way for Startups to raise funding as I’ve described with the 6 funding stages is via equity financing.